-Before buckling down to devote yourself to this Go Overseas crash course edition of 'Language Learning 101' before you study abroad, keep in mind that words like Please, Thank You, Excuse Me, and the numbers 1-10 are essential in almost every travel situation -- learn those first.
-Beyond that, there are a few more phrases that are essential to know as you embark on your language journey.
+Before buckling down to devote yourself to this Go Overseas crash course edition of 'Language Learning 101' for your study abroad experience, keep in mind that words like Please, Thank You, Excuse Me, and the numbers 1-10 are essential basic phrases to learn in any language, in almost every travel situation -- learn those first.
+Beyond that, a few more phrases are essential to know as you embark on your language journey.

-Here are 7 categories to study before you travel the world or take your gap year.
+Here are 7 categories of phrases to learn when traveling the world or taking your gap year.

 Most airports will have English as a secondary language on signs throughout the facility and on visa, customs, and immigration documents.
 Not every agent however, speaks perfect English (if at all) and once you depart from the airport, you’ll encounter the belly of the beast: taxis, buses, trains, tuk-tuks, peddlers, and more.

-To prepare, you should have pertinent addresses written on a piece of paper in the local language, an analog watch at all times, and know the following words (and their answers):
+To prepare for what should you learn before traveling to another country, you should have pertinent addresses and important phrases to know when traveling written on a piece of paper in the local language, an analog watch at all times, and know the following words (and their answers):

 If you have an illness, medication, or want to be prepared in the event of a travel bug, you should know these health and wellness phrases.
 In addition to being equipped with a document stating your health issues in the local language, these terms can help further explain any concerns.